 Setting up a company for Internet-based businesses

 Many businesses today are app or Internet-based, which means that they have no brick-and-mortar counterpart and, more often than not, these companies offer their goods and/or services to a global audience.
-As such, registering these businesses in the same location in which their founder resides is no longer a necessity.
+As such, registering these businesses in the same location in which their founder resides may no longer be a necessity.
 Many Internet-based companies have a founder in one location, a developer in another, and a UX designer in yet a third, not to mention further staff that can be working out of any country on the planet.
 Additionally, as such businesses are found online, they do not have to be tied to any physical place such as where their staff are located.
-Registering the company in an offshore jurisdiction, therefore, is an ideal solution for companies that trade over the Internet.
+Registering the company in an offshore jurisdiction, therefore, can be an ideal solution for companies that trade over the Internet.

 Legal Disclaimer : This diagram is provided for illustration purpose only.
 Nothing on this page shall be construed as either a tax or a legal advice.
 Please obtain any necessary prior advice from a tax or legal specialist in your country of residence/operation to ensure that services acquired through SFM are used in accordance with the applicable legislation.